-Parliament advocated measures to help small and medium enterprises deal with the crisis and the twin challenges of digitalisation and decarbonisation, in a report adopted on Wednesday.
+ITRE MEPs advocated measures to help small and medium enterprises (SMEs) deal with the crisis and the twin challenges of digitalisation and decarbonisation, in a report adopted on Friday.

-The report, adopted in plenary session on Wednesday with 533 votes to 58 and 82 abstentions, highlights the need to update the European Commission’s SME strategy in the light of the COVID crisis while keeping the focus on advancing the transition toward a socially, economically and environmentally resilient society and a competitive economy.
-MEPs call for aligning the SME Strategy with the Industrial Strategy, the European Data Strategy and the European Green Deal, in order to actively involve and support all SMEs in the twin transition.
+MEPs highlight the need to update the European Commission’s SME strategy in the light of the COVID crisis while keeping the focus on advancing the transition toward a socially, economically and environmentally resilient society and a competitive economy.
+They call for aligning the SME Strategy with the Industrial Strategy, the European Data Strategy and the European Green Deal, in order to actively involve and support all SMEs in the twin transition.

 As SMEs miss the necessary resources to face complex bureaucratic requirements, the excess of administrative and regulatory burden is hindering their ability to thrive, say MEPs, who welcome the European Commission’s commitment for a “one in-one out” principle and call for setting up a roadmap with concrete and binding targets for better regulation and simplification.